 2. An agreement will be reached and a transition period will be applied

-The withdrawal agreement will be accepted, the UK will withdraw from the EU on 29 March 2019 according to the agreement, and the transition period will run until 31 December 2020.
+The Withdrawal Agreement will be accepted, the UK will withdraw from the EU, and the transition period will run until 31 December 2020.

 During the transition period, the UK will be considered an EU country for the purposes of customs clearance, and the free movement of goods between the EU and the UK will continue until the end of the transition period.

 - The UK will become a non-EU country (a third country), but the free movement of goods between the UK and the EU will continue during the transition period until 31 December 2020.
 The rules, restrictions and other formalities applied to the trade between the EU and third countries will not be applied during the transitional period.

 - The obligation for customs clearance of goods moving between the UK and the EU will begin when the transition period is over.

 The effects of Brexit on the trade with the UK – who should be prepared?

 - all businesses, including small and medium-sized businesses, need to be prepared for Brexit.
 Businesses should, without delay, assess the consequences of Brexit for their operations.

 - the customs authorities of the EU Member States have to apply all rules and formalities concerning the trade between the EU and third countries on goods imported from the UK or exported to the UK.

 Brexit is a particularly high challenge for businesses that only trade within the Single Market without borders.
 Businesses that are going to do business with the UK in the future will need to engage in procedures which are mandatory for trade with third countries.
 The businesses have to inform themselves on these matters and obtain information on what trade with non-EU countries means and on the necessary requirements for bringing products from third countries into the Union Single Market.

 In the following, we will draw attention to some of the most important aspects of trade with third countries: